Polyhedral Aspects of Feedback Vertex Set and Pseudoforest Deletion Set: Pseudoforest Deletion Set

-In this section, we prove \Cref{thm:orientation-polyhedron-extreme-point}.
 We recall that an extreme point of $\orientationpolyhedron(G)$ is said to be {\em minimal} if we cannot lower any single variable, keeping the others unchanged, while maintaining feasibility.
 Before proceeding with the proof of \Cref{thm:orientation-polyhedron-extreme-point}, we establish a few lemmas.
 In the lemmas below, we always assume that $G$ is not a pseudoforest, $(\bar{x},\bar{y})$ is a minimal extreme point of $\orientationpolyhedron(G)$ and, aiming toward a contradiction, $\bar{x}(v) < 1/3$ for all vertices $v \in V(G)$.

 For a graph $G$, we denote its edge-vertex incidence graph by $H$.
 Thus, $V(H) = V(G) \cup E(G)$ and $E(H) = \{ev : e \in E(G),\ v \in V(G),\ e \in \delta(v)\}$.
 We note that $|V(H)| = |V(G)| + |E(G)|$ and $|E(H)| = 2 |E(G)|$.
 The \emph{support graph} of $\bar{y}$ is the subgraph of the incidence graph $H$ whose vertices are all the vertices of the incidence graph $H$ and whose edges are those for which $\bar{y}_{e,v} > 0$.
 Denoting this subgraph by $H(\bar{y})$, we have $V(H(\bar{y})) = V(H) = V(G) \cup E(G)$ and $E(H(\bar{y})) = \{ev \in E(H) : \bar{y}_{e,v} > 0\}$.